mshenfield/singledispatch-lightning-talk/README.md

 ## Running
 This project uses [`pipenv`](http://docs.pipenv.org/en/latest/) to install and manage dependencies.

-Run `jupyter notebook singledispatch.ipynb` in this projects directory to open up the presentation notebook.
+Run `jupyter notebook singledispatch.ipynb` in this project's directory to open up the presentation notebook.

 ## Contributing
 Contributions and corrections welcome!